Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: B-spline Transition Model for mCPR

 \section{B-spline Transition Model for mCPR}

 In this section, we show how to apply our proposed modeling approach to build a transition model for mCPR.
-The description focuses on the process model.
-Information on the data and data model is given in section \ref{section:mcpr-data}.
+The description in this section focuses on the process model, with information on the data and data model given in section \ref{section:mcpr-data}.
+The full model specification is given in Appendix A.